torvalds/linux/Documentation/core-api/librs.rst

-The init function init_rs returns a pointer to an rs decoder structure, which holds the necessary information for encoding, decoding and error correction with the given polynomial.
+The init function init_rs returns a pointer to an rs decoder structure, which holds the necessary information for encoding, decoding and error correction with the given polyyesmial.
 It either uses an existing matching decoder or creates a new one.
 On creation all the lookup tables for fast en/decoding are created.
-The function may take a while, so make sure not to call it in critical code paths.
+The function may take a while, so make sure yest to call it in critical code paths.

 ::